amozhegov/amozhegov/README.md

 Master's Degree in **Computational Intelligence and Internet of Things** at the [University of Córdoba](http://www.uco.es/), Spain.

 ## 🧠 Skills and Tools
-Tensorflow
+- CSS
-HTML
+- HTML

-## 🧠 Languages
+## 🌍 Languages
--English
+- English
 - Spanish

 <!--